 From Ashgabat we went to Kunya Urgench near the Turkmen-Uzbek border.
 The town is famous for its pre-mongolic architecture and the most beautifully decorated inner dome of the whole region.

 No more marble-clad buildings are to be seen in the small town of Kunya nearby.
 The only hotel in town is so overpriced and so run-down and unfriendly that we asked around for private accommodation.
 We were lucky and a cheerful Uzbek woman took us in who has practically no furniture, no bathroom, no running water and half the day no electricity due to power cuts.
 And that is in an oil-exporting country!

 It’s a discrepancy that most Ashgabat residents probably can’t imagine exists in their country.

 Why we recommend a transit visa for Turkmenistan

 Overall, a transit visa is a very good option for seeing more of the country than would be possible with an overprotective guide.
-We moved around by public transport (taxi, shared taxi, public bus) which was quite easy and very cheap, stayed in an overpriced but not horrendously expensive hotel in Ashgabat (50$ a night) and in a private home in Kunya.
+We moved around by public transport (taxi, shared taxi, public bus).
+This was quite easy and very cheap.
+As for accommodation, we stayed in an overpriced but not horrendously expensive hotel in Ashgabat (50$ a night) and in a private home in Kunya.

-In Ashgabat, we visited the very good National Museum and the Carpet Museum, several markets, and Nisa and Anau nearby, and near Kunya the extensive ruins of the old town of Konye Urgench.
+In Ashgabat, we visited the very good National Museum and the Carpet Museum and several markets.
+We also went to Nisa and Anau nearby, and near Kunya the extensive ruins of the old town of Konye Urgench.

 NB: Our travels to Turkmenistan was not sponsored in any way.
 We paid all travel expenses ourselves.